Zephon-Development/Diff-Utility/README.md

 **Runner Requirements:**
 The workflow uses the **Grimslade** self-hosted runner (organization-level).
 This runner is maintained centrally and automatically available to all repositories in the organization.
 External users reusing this template outside the organization must replace `runs-on: [self-hosted, Grimslade]` with a GitHub-hosted runner (e.g., `ubuntu-latest`).

+### Release Process

+The project maintains two types of releases:

+1. **Latest Release (`latest-release`)**: Automatically updated on every merge to `main`
+   - Contains the most recent stable executable
+   - Always reflects the current state of the main branch

+2. **Versioned Releases (`vX.Y.Z`)**: Created when version tags are pushed
+   - Permanent releases for feature milestones
+   - Also updates `latest-release` to maintain currency
+   - Triggered by pushing tags like `v1.3.0`

+**Release Workflows:**
+- `release-latest.yml`: Builds and publishes to `latest-release` on main branch updates
+- `release-version.yml`: Builds and publishes versioned releases on tag push, also updates `latest-release`

+Both workflows require the `PUBLIC_RELEASE_PAT` secret for authentication.

 ### Release PAT